LeighHenderson/sci-portfolio/README.md

 Hi!
 I'm Leigh.
 It's nice to meet you.
 [This](https://leighhenderson.github.io/sci-portfolio/) is my science writing portfolio.

-In addition to writing for the portfolio pieces, I also developed the portfolio website.
+In addition to writing the portfolio pieces, I also developed the portfolio website.
 I used a bootstrap theme ([Agency](https://startbootstrap.com/template-overviews/agency/)) as a starting point for development.
 The site is hosted on Github for free.

-In addition to copy writing, grant writing, and paper editing services, I also provide website design services.
+So in addition to copy writing, grant writing, and paper editing services, I also provide website design services.

 Let's work together.